Canopus-Development/Aeodos/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Aeodos seriously.
+We take the security of Aoede seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### Reporting Process